crawler cranes

 Operating a crawler crane is not about pulling levers; it is a calculation of engineering.
 Because machines can weigh hundreds of tons, their operator follow a strict protocol

-Lattice boom operate thorugh a complex system of wire ropes and pulleys, while durability and stability are maintained by the load moment indicator (LMI).
+Lattice boom operates through a complex system of wire ropes and pulleys, while durability and stability are maintained by the load moment indicator (LMI).

-It is required to optimise the ground before arrival, and the operator calculates the ground bearing capacity (GBC).
-Thus, tracks distribute weight properly and lift massive loads on uneven ground. - Assembly and “Walking”
+1. Ground Bearing Pressure in Crawler Cranes: It is required to optimise the ground before arrival, and the operator calculates the ground bearing capacity (GBC).
+Thus, tracks distribute weight properly and lift massive loads on uneven ground.

 Key Advantages of Crawler Cranes